edvinpontuslarsson/tic-tac-toe/README.md

 Source code for my tic tac toe game made with JavaScript.

-After installing you can use "npm start" to run it and play.
+After installing, you can use "npm start" to run and play the application on localhost:4000.